SamkelisiweKhanyile/Digital-Portfolio-S.SKhanyile/README.md

 A professionally designed CV tailored for IT roles and internship applications.
 Includes my qualifications, project work, tech stack, and personal branding.

-Here is the link to the file Create a CV.png in your repository:
+Here is the link to Create a CV (https://github.com/SamkelisiweKhanyile/Digital-Portfolio-S.SKhanyile/blob/main/Create%20a%20CV.png)
-(https://github.com/SamkelisiweKhanyile/Digital-Portfolio-S.SKhanyile/blob/main/Create%20a%20CV.png)

 ### STAR Reflection